FAQs

 Q: How has the Endowment Fund supported the band in the past?

-A: The Endowment has awarded grants to the band to fund such expenditures like new musical instruments and the repair of older musical instruments.
-Endowment funds have covered operational costs such as parking lot security during rehearsal and the liability insurance required under our lease with the Little Five Points Community Center.
+A: The Endowment has awarded grants to the S&FMA to fund such expenditures like new musical instruments and the repair of older musical instruments owned by the band.
+Endowment funds have covered operational costs such as parking lot security during rehearsal and the liability insurance that was required under our lease with the Little Five Points Community Center.
 Endowment funds have enhanced the band’s marketing and communication activities by covering the cost of the S&FMA website template and underwriting band communications related to the 40th Anniversary in 2014.
+Endowment contributions helped the band welcome alumni back for the 50th Anniversary in 2024.

 These are examples of major expenses that could not be handled within the band’s annual operating budget.
 Additionally, the Endowment arranged for the donation of dorm rooms from the College of Charleston for the Piccolo Spoleto Festival which subsidizes the Spoleto performances for active band members.